William S. Hill

-William Silas Hill (January 20, 1886 – August 28, 1972) was a U.S. Representative from Colorado for nine terms.
+William Silas Hill (January 20, 1886 – August 28, 1972) was a U.S. representative from Colorado for nine terms from 1941 to 1959.
 His career was largely focused on agriculture.
-He studied at the Colorado State College of Agriculture, was a farmer, Secretary of the Colorado State Farm Bureau, and while a Congressman worked on agricultural issues.
+He studied at the Colorado State College of Agriculture, was a farmer, secretary of the Colorado State Farm Bureau, and while a congressman worked on agricultural issues.

 Early life and education

 Born in Kelly, Kansas, William Silas Hill attended the public schools, Kansas State Normal at Emporia, Kansas, and Colorado State College of Agriculture at Fort Collins.

 Career

 He homesteaded near Cheyenne Wells, Colorado from 1907 to 1915.
 He was superintendent of Cache la Poudre Consolidated School of Larimer County, Colorado from 1919 to 1922.
 Secretary of the Colorado State Farm Bureau in 1923.

+Early career

-He served in the State house of representatives 1924–1926.
+He served in the State house of representatives from 1924 to 1926.
 He engaged in the mercantile business at Fort Collins, Colorado from 1927 to 1953.

+Congress

 Hill was elected as a Republican to the 77th Congress and to the eight succeeding Congresses (January 3, 1941 – January 3, 1959).
 He served as chairman of the Select Committee on Small Business (83rd Congress) and was particularly focus on improving the fate of small metal mines in the western United States.
 He supported agricultural issues and served on agriculture-related subcommittees, including the end of the quota system on livestock slaughter, studying the Federal crop‐insurance program, and for a prohibition of controls on commodity margins.
 Hill voted in favor of the Civil Rights Act of 1957.
 He was not a candidate for renomination in 1958 to the 86th Congress.